 The noise for most is acceptable and not considered loud.
 There are occasions when some minor maintenance may be needed to alleviate the noise when it gets louder – such as tightening the chain or lubricating the brake pads.

 Sunny Health & Fitness Pro Indoor Cycling Bike Price

 This bike is a very affordable.
 It’s construction is strong and durable so you can get a stable and smooth ride.
 You do just get the bike without any extras but you can – with a little creativity – add them to the bike and still pay less than for bikes that come with all the extras and in some cases these bike don’t perform as well at the basics of a spinning bike – that of giving you a good workout over a number of years.

 The savings on the cost of spin classes will pay for this bike quickly.

-When I checked it was being sold at a discount at Amazon.
+When I checked it qualified for free delivery at Amazon.

 It is very durable and robust, though.